sales SaaS meeting QBR

 #4 – Address Your Glassdoor Problem, Don’t Ignore It

 If your Glassdoor reviews are a mess, candidates will find out.
-Transparency is the name of the game in 2024.
-Top talent won’t ignore negative reviews, even if they like your compensation package.
+Transparency matters, and Glassdoor reviews can directly impact your ability to attract talent.
+Top candidates don’t ignore negative feedback, even if the compensation is strong.

 #5 – Position Yourself Effectively